foskvs/msaupatcher/README.md

 # msaupatcher

 Microsoft AutoUpdate patcher.
-Since Microsoft AutoUpdate searches for updates even if te checkbox is unselected, this tool forces the update agent to stop.
+Since Microsoft AutoUpdate searches for updates even if the checkbox is unselected, this tool forces the update agent to stop.

 ## Instructions